Top Things to Do in Michigan's Traverse Area

 Visitors sail aboard a two-masted schooner, a replica of an 1800s ship, on West Grand Traverse Bay.
 Two-hour theme cruises include ice cream, microbrew tastings, wine-tasting and evening picnics.
 (800) 678-0383; tallshipsailing.com

 Some of Michigan's most impressive golf courses attract players to the Traverse area.
-These include Bay Harbor Golf Club, known as the Pebble Beach of the Midwest ((231) 439-4085; bayharborgolf.com), and The Bear at Grand Traverse Resort and Spa (pictured).
-The aptly named Jack Nicklaus layout started the golf boom here more than two decades ago.
-(800) 236-1577; grandtraverseresort.com
+These include The Bear at Grand Traverse Resort and Spa (pictured); the aptly named Jack Nicklaus layout started the golf boom here more than two decades ago (grandtraverseresort.com).
+The Legend, designed by Arnold Palmer, is one of four courses at Shanty Creek Resorts, 37 miles northeast of Traverse City (shantycreek.com).
+Three courses at Bay Harbor Golf Club (bayharborgolf.com), 63 miles northeast near Petoskey, offer a variety of challenges-including the wind off Lake Michigan.

 Cherry Bowl Drive-In